Allentown Railroad: Construction of route

 The D&S and CNJ jointly procured a charter, issued April 19, 1853, for the Allentown Railroad, which would construct the first segment of the route.
-It would run from Allentown to the Reading main line between Auburn and Port Clinton, with a branch into Kutztown.
+It ran n from Allentown to the Reading main line between Auburn and Port Clinton, with a branch into Kutztown.
 The Dauphin and Susquehanna Coal Company had charter rights to connect with any rail line in Schuylkill County, and it began building an extension of its line, starting from the Reading at Auburn and driving westward.
 By November 4, 1853, the new line of the D&S was open from Auburn to Pine Grove, following Bear Creek to its headwaters and then dropping down Lower Little Swatara Creek.
 Work continued on the more difficult middle segment, which required heavier grading to climb along the slopes of Second Mountain and enter Stony Valley at Fishing Creek Gap.

 On March 13, 1854, a second railroad, the Auburn and Port Clinton Railroad, was chartered for the project.
 This would connect the D&S at Auburn with the Allentown RR at Port Clinton, running parallel to the Reading main line along the Schuylkill River.
 The combined railroads were sometimes unofficially referred to as the Auburn and Allentown Railroad.
-On April 13, 1854, the charters of both the Allentown and the A&PC railroads were amended to allow them to merge with the Lehigh Valley Railroad, then building down through Allentown towards Easton (across the river from Phillipsburg).
+On April 13, 1854, the charters of both the Allentown and the A&PC railroads were amended to allow them to merge with the Lehigh Valley Railroad, then building down through Allentown towards Easton across the Delaware River from Phillipsburg, New Jersey.
 The line from Pine Grove to Rausch Gap was completed in June, and the D&S ran its first through train.